gsonnenf/Gstc.Collections.ObservableLists/README.md

        );
 ```
 ### Observable List Bind Property
-`ObservableListBindProperty<TItemA,TItemB>` provides the functionality of `ObservableListBind<TItemA,TItemB>` and also provides synchronization between the properties of list item when those items implement INotifyPropertyChanged.
+`ObservableListBindProperty<TItemA,TItemB>` provides the functionality of `ObservableListBind<TItemA,TItemB>` and also provides synchronization between the properties of list item that implement `INotifyPropertyChanged`.

-The class provides several different methods for synchronizing properties:

-UpdateCollectionNotify - When a PropertyChanged event is raised, the corresponding item on the alternate list will be replaced by a new item created  item using the ConvertItem(...) method.

-UpdatePropertyNotify - When a PropertyChanged event is raised, the corresponding item on the alternate list will have its PropertyChanged event triggered.
-The user is expected to provide any property synchronization.
-This is useful when the ItemB is a a wrapper for ItemA, and a PropertyChanged event is needed to trigger callbacks.

-UpdateCustomNotify - When a PropertyChanged event is raised, the user provided ICustomPropertyMap is invoked to update item property on the alternate list.

 ```csharp
 //See Gstc.Collections.ObservableLists.ExampleTest for example usage.
 ```

+#### The class provides several different methods for synchronizing item properties including:

+`UpdateCollectionNotify` - When a PropertyChanged event is raised, the corresponding item on the alternate list will be replaced by a new item created using the ConvertItem(...) method.

+`UpdatePropertyNotify` - When a PropertyChanged event is raised, the corresponding item on the alternate list will have its PropertyChanged event triggered.
+The user is expected to provide any property synchronization.
+This is useful when the ItemB is a a wrapper for ItemA, and a PropertyChanged event is needed to trigger callbacks.

+`UpdateCustomNotify` - When a PropertyChanged event is raised, the user provided `ICustomPropertyMap` is invoked to update item property on the alternate list.

 ## How do I get started?

 The `ObservableList<T>` should work somewhat similar to the standard .NET `ObservableCollection<T>`.
 First, add the nuget package
 [ https://www.nuget.org/packages/Gstc.Collections.ObservableLists ] or checkout the code and include it in you project.
 (The 2.0 version has not yet been updated!
 StayTuned!)
+Next utilize code from the following examples or check out the ***Gstc.Collections.ObservableLists.ExampleTest*** namespace!

-The following example shows usage of an `ObservableList<T>`:
+The following example shows usage of an `ObservableList<T>` :

 ### `ObservableList<T>` Example
 ```csharp